 Some of the provisions of the Affordable Care Act have yet to be fully implemented, and certain provisions have been subject to judicial and Congressional challenges.
 In addition, there have been efforts by the Trump Administration to repeal or replace certain aspects of the Affordable Care Act and to alter the implementation of the Affordable Care Act and related laws.
 For example, the Tax Cuts and Jobs Act, enacted on December 22, 2017, eliminated the tax-based shared responsibility payment for individuals who fail to maintain minimum essential coverage under section 5000A of the Internal Revenue Code of 1986, commonly referred to as the individual mandate, effective January 1, 2019.
 Additional legislative changes, regulatory changes, and judicial challenges related to the Affordable Care Act remain possible.
 Any such changes could decrease the number of individuals with health coverage.
 It is possible that the Affordable Care Act, as currently enacted or as it may be amended in the future, and other healthcare reform measures that may be adopted in the future could have a material adverse effect on our industry generally and on our ability to successfully commercialize our product candidates, if approved.
-In December 2018, a United States District Court Judge for the Northern District of Texas ruled that the entire Affordable Care Act is unconstitutional because the tax penalty associated with the individual mandate was repealed by Congress and other efforts to repeal or replace, or invalidate, the Affordable Care Act, regulations promulgated under the Affordable Care Act, or portions thereof, will impact the Affordable Care Act and its implementation, and our business.
+In December 2018, a United States District Court Judge for the Northern District of Texas ruled that the entire Affordable Care Act is unconstitutional because the tax penalty associated with the individual mandate was repealed by Congress as part of the Tax Cuts and Jobs Act.
+This ruling is under appeal and stayed pending appeal.
+It is unclear how this decision, subsequent appeals and other efforts to repeal or replace, or invalidate, the Affordable Care Act, regulations promulgated under the Affordable Care Act, or portions thereof, will impact the Affordable Care Act and its implementation, and our business.